It opens your abdomen (belly), where urine leaves your body.

 Wear a belt or suspenders

-You can wear a belt or suspenders on your pants when you are using your pouching system.
+You can wear a belt or suspenders on your pants when using your pouching system.
 If you choose to wear a belt, wear it above or below your stoma.
 If the belt is directly over your stoma, it can cause irritation, bleeding, or tissue overgrowth.

 Preparing an emergency kit